flame-engine/flame/packages/flame_devtools/README.md

 ## Development

-To run it locally, make sure to run `melos run devtools-build` to build the extension so that it can be loaded in the browser (the build files are not committed to the repository).
+To run it locally, make sure to run `melos devtools-build` to build the extension so that it can be loaded in the browser (the build files are not committed to the repository).

-After you have done any changes, make sure to run `melos run devtools-build` to build and copy the changes to `packages/flame/extension/build`.
+After you have done any changes, make sure to run `melos devtools-build` to build and copy the changes to `packages/flame/extension/build`.

 To develop things from the Flame side, create a new `DevToolsConnector` which